MTV: Subsequent concepts

 HBO also had a 30-minute program of music videos called Video Jukebox, that first aired around the time of MTV's launch and lasted until late 1986.
 Also around this time, HBO, as well as other premium channels such as Cinemax, Showtime and The Movie Channel, occasionally played one or a few music videos between movies.

 SuperStation WTBS launched Night Tracks on June 3, 1983, with up to 14 hours of music video airplay each late night weekend by 1985.
 Its most noticeable difference was that black artists that MTV initially ignored received airplay.
 The program ran until the end of May 1992.

+Playboy TV launched their own music video program called "Playboy's Hot Rocks" that premiered on July 15, 1983, featuring uncensored versions of music videos that were shown in nightclubs by artists from Duran Duran and Mötley Crüe to Nine Inch Nails and 2Pac.
+At times, they would do a certain theme like the all Prince theme on the channel back in the 90s.

-A few markets also launched music-only channels including Las Vegas' KRLR-TV (now KSNV), which debuted in the summer of 1984 and branded as "Vusic 21".
+A few markets also launched music-only channels, including Las Vegas' KRLR-TV (now KSNV), which debuted in the summer of 1984 and was branded as "Vusic 21".
 The first video played on that channel was "Video Killed the Radio Star", following in the footsteps of MTV.

 Shortly after TBS began Night Tracks, NBC launched a music video program called Friday Night Videos, which was considered network television's answer to MTV.
 Later renamed simply Friday Night, the program ran from 1983 to 2002.
 ABC's contribution to the music video program genre in 1984, ABC Rocks, was far less successful, lasting only a year.